 In Taranaki, poi interwoven with hand, karakia and waiata are one.
 The message carried is complete as it delivers pivotal documents in the form of oral literature to each generation.
 Ko Taku Poi Te Manu shares a glimpse into the powerful and poetic taonga of poi manu.
 This exhibition honours the words and works of the women and men who have protected and carried it through to today.

 Students will investigate and compare varied uses and the significance of raranga and poi.
-They will also compare different design elements and gain an appreciation of the artistry and skill involved in producing these pieces.
+They will also learn about the skill involved in tukutuku panel making and other raranga techniques.

 Junior students (Year 0 - 10)